-As you can see on figure 8, it is possible to select "Prov" lessons, then by pressing the "Continue" button you will be able to add them up for study.
-It would even be good to study each day all the "Prov" lessons in both directions QR and RQ.
+As you can see on figure 4, it is possible to select "Prov" lessons, then by pressing the "Continue" button you will be able to add them up for study.
+It would even be good to study, each day, all the "Prov" lessons in both directions QR and RQ.
 If you have too many "Prov" lessons, the button labeled "+" at the back of the rightmost window will allow you to select about half of them according to various criteria.

-Remark : The management of the "Own" lessons is very much alike to the management of the "Prov" lessons.
+Remark: The management of the "Own" lessons is very much alike to the management of the "Prov" lessons.
 You only have to write "!shown" (show own) in the command line.

-Study of several languages with software "Diaoulek".
+Study of several languages with software "FDiaoulek".

-Software "Diaoulek" allows you to study several languages.
+Software "FDiaoulek" allows you to study several languages.
 For that purpose, you only have to give a configuration file for each language.
 The configuration file for the language which you study most often must be called "diaou.conf" because the software starts (by default) from a configuration file of that name.
 For the other languages, the configuration files can have any name you want but with the extension ".conf".
-The "Windows" installer will set-up the software "Diaoulek" with the Breton as main language to be learned and the English as another language.
+The "Windows" installer will set-up the software "FDiaoulek" with the Breton as main language to be learned and the English as another language.
 So the configuration file for Breton is "diaou.conf" and the configuration file for English is "diaou_en.conf".
 If you want to study other languages, you will introduce other configuration files extrapolated from "diaou_en.conf".
 In the file "diaou_en.conf" the language set to communicate with the user is English.
 This is not quite logical but that was used as a test to ascertain that the communication with the user could be done in English as well as in French.
 If you want the dialogue of the software with yourself to be done in French, you only have to change the line:

+'''

-Lang :> EN2 <:
+Lang :> EN <: into:

-into:

 Lang :> FR <:

+'''

 In order to pass from the study of the Breton to the study of the English language, you will write the order "!chconf diaou_en.conf" (chconf = change configuration), in the command line at the top of the left window.
+You can also have a click on th "+" button at the top left of the left window to hide the command line and display the buttons.
+Then, you click on the "DIAOULEK" or "FURCH" buttons and on "chconf" in the menu.
+A small window will pop up and let you choose a configuration file.

-The "Diaoulek" version which you have installed comes with 12 English-French lessons, the vocabulary of them is taken from articles in "Scientific American".
+The "FDiaoulek" version which you have installed comes with 12 English-French lessons, the vocabulary of them is taken from articles in "Scientific American".
 They are not lessons for beginners but they can be used as examples for you to write your own lessons.
 Of course, you can display and study these lessons as you were doing for the Breton lessons.